How important are schools?

 Schools Act of 1994.
 (Code of Virginia § 22.1-277.07 (A))

 - Bringing drugs, imitation drugs, or marijuana onto school property or to a school-sponsored event.
 (Code of Virginia § 22.1-277.08 (A))

-Expulsions for other types of offenses are required to be based on consideration of the following:
+Expulsions for other types of offenses are based on consideration of the following:

 - The nature and seriousness of the violation;

 - The degree of danger to the school community;